Changing the News at The New York Times: Textual Analysis utilizing NewsDiffs and diffengine

-I plan to utilize a code called “diffengine”, self-described as a “utility for watching RSS feeds to see when story content changes” (Github).
+The “diffengine”, self-described as a “utility for watching RSS feeds to see when story content changes” (Github).
 As far as I understand, it works by tracking RSS feeds and comparing them with the corresponding data in the Internet Archive.
 Ii is set up to find content that was changed on specific websites, take a picture of the changes and post them on twitter pages.
 Though many of these accounts have recently been suspended by Twitter, the ones still active as of today (9/10/2018) are: The Guardian, The Washington Post, The Wall Street Journal, The White House Blog, and Breitbart.

 The diffengine creators state on Github, that “the hope is that it can help draw attention to the way news is being shaped on the web”.
-Though some of these changes are innocent spelling or grammar errors, some are worthy of a deeper look as they sometimes change the entire tone or content of the news story, such as the ones below:

 Also a part of my analysis are NewsDiffs, Diffengine’s precursor, which was created at the Knight Mozilla MIT hackathon in June 2012.